-- Provide a plan for preemptively limiting and controlling dust during removal activities. - Provide a monitoring system to alert project personnel when concentrations of respirable dust in ambient air are approaching action levels due to removal activities. - Determine whether construction controls are effective in reducing dust emissions to below action levels and make appropriate and necessary adjustments. - Develop a record that includes results of the real-time air monitoring and BMPs implemented.
+- Provide a plan for preemptively limiting and controlling dust during removal activities. - Provide a monitoring system to alert project personnel when concentrations of respirable dust and total VOCs in ambient air are approaching action levels due to removal activities. - Determine whether construction controls are effective in reducing dust emissions and total VOC concentrations to below action levels and make appropriate and necessary adjustments. - Develop a record that includes results of the real-time air monitoring and BMPs implemented.